Ludwig Föppl

 By 1940, he was a full member of the Bavarian Academy of Sciences.
-Föppl was one of the earliest cryptoanalysts in the Germany Army, working at this profession during both the first and second world wars, eventually becoming Chief of Sixth Army’s Evaluation Office.
+Föppl was one of the earliest cryptoanalysts in the Germany Army, working at this profession during both the first and second world wars, eventually becoming Chief of Sixth Army's Evaluation Office.
 His work was kept secret from both his family and his colleagues, even his later university assistant Friedrich L. Bauer, who would also become a well known cryptologist in his own right, never knew.
 In 2005, the work of Hilmar-Detlef Brückner of the Bavarian State Archive (Bayerisches Hauptstaatsarchiv) brought this aspect of Föppl's career to prominence.
 Brückner's work was subsequently fleshed out from information contained in Föppl's unpublished autobiography, still retained by his family, several chapters of which provided details of his work during the two world wars.

-Early life
+Life

 Föppl was the son of August Föppl, a German structuralist and university lecturer.
 His brother was Otto Föppl who was an engineer and Professor of Applied Mechanics at the Technical University of Braunschweig for 30 years.
 His brother-in-law was the physicist Ludwig Prandtl.
 Föppl completed his Abitur in 1906 and studied mechanical engineering for two years at the Polytechnical Institute.
 He then spent a year at the University of Göttingen studying the theoretical aspects of engineering.
 He was promoted in 1912 to Dr Phil in mathematics, with a thesis titled Stable arrangements of electrons in the atom (Stabile Anordnungen von Elektronen im Atom).
 He worked as an assistant to Felix Klein, a leading mathematician on Group theory, complex analysis and non-Euclidean geometry.
 In March 1914, Föppl habilitated in mathematics.
 He started teaching as a Privatdozent at the Physics Institute at the University of Würzburg, working with Wilhelm Wien.
 From 1925 to 1955 he was Director of the Mechanical-Technical Laboratory of the Technical University of Munich.

 In July 1918, Föppl became engaged to Friederike Pühn.